girlbossceo/conduwuit/docs/differences.md

 - Implement running and diff'ing Complement results in CI
 - Interest in supporting other operating systems such as macOS, BSDs, and Windows, and getting them added into CI and doing builds for them
 - Add config option for disabling RocksDB Direct IO if needed
+- Add various documentation on maintaining conduwuit, using RocksDB online backups, some troubleshooting, using admin commands, etc
 - (Developers): Add support for tokio-console
 - (Developers): Add support for tracing flame graphs
 - Add `release-debuginfo` Cargo build profile